PaviAIskill/Test/README.md

   - 100: *Congratulations.
 You grabbed all the points*
 - Visual feedback using balloon animations for high scores

+### 5. Flask – BMI Calculator App
+Learned the basics of Flask, including routing, handling forms, and connecting HTML/CSS with Python.
+Created a basic BMI Calculator web application using Flask to understand frontend and backend integration
 ---

 ## 🚀 Summary